ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 - By default, LuaSnip expects your snippets to live in directories called `luasnippets` placed anywhere in your Neovim `runtimepath`---this is documented in the description of the `paths` key in `:help luasnip-loaders`.

   However, you can easily override the default `luasnippets` directory name and store snippets in any directory (or set of directories) on your file system---LuaSnip's loaders let you manually specify the snippet directory path(s) to load.
- I recommend a directory in your Neovim config folder, e.g. `"${HOME}/.config/nvim/LuaSnip/"`.
+ I recommend using a directory in your Neovim config folder, e.g. `"${HOME}/.config/nvim/LuaSnip/"`.

 - Load snippets by calling LuaSnip Lua loader's `load` fuction from somewhere in your Neovim startup config (e.g. `init.lua`, `init.vim`, etc.):